Fusing Pretrained ViTs with TCNet for Enhanced EEG Regression: Discussion

 \section{Discussion}

-Our novel approach has not only showcased a marked improvement in regression accuracy but also set new benchmarks in processing speed and efficiency.
+The integration of Vision Transformers (ViTs) with Temporal Convolutional Networks (TCNet) within the EEGViT-TCNet model represents a substantial leap forward in EEG signal analysis, particularly for applications within brain-computer interfaces (BCIs) and the broader realm of neural signal processing.
+This novel approach has not only showcased a marked improvement in regression accuracy but also set new precedents in processing speed and efficiency.
 The results obtained from this study reflect the significant potential of leveraging the strengths of both ViTs and TCNet, underscoring the profound impact that such hybrid models can have on understanding and interpreting complex neural dynamics.

-The success of the EEGViT-TCNet model in reducing the Root Mean Square Error (RMSE) to its current levels emphasizes the model's capability to provide a more accurate interpretation of EEG data.
+The success of the EEGViT-TCNet model in reducing the Root Mean Square Error (RMSE) to unprecedented levels emphasizes the model's capability to provide a more accurate interpretation of EEG data.
 This breakthrough is particularly relevant in the development of BCIs, where the precision of signal interpretation directly correlates to the effectiveness and user-friendliness of the interface.
 In clinical settings, the enhanced accuracy and speed of EEG analysis facilitated by the EEGViT-TCNet model could lead to more timely and accurate diagnoses of neurological conditions, potentially transforming patient care.

 Throughout the research, adapting ViT to the unique nature of EEG data highlighted the complexities inherent in neural signal processing.
 The preprocessing of EEG signals, essential for maintaining the integrity of temporal features, posed significant challenges.
 This process is critical in ensuring the model's adaptability and generalizability across different subjects and experimental conditions, a vital aspect for the practical application of such technologies.